PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:LastDrive
 -------------

-The drive letter including a colon from which the portable application ran last.
+The drive letter including a colon from which the portable app ran last.

 **Example:** ``W:``